FeuchE/feuche/README.md

 ## 🌟 Fun facts
 - 🎨 **Cosplayer:** Bringing my favourite fictional characters to life.
 Cosplay has always captivated me, as they can transport you to another world.
 - 🏹 **Archer:** National competition winner in barebow.
+Now exploring traditional bows from around the world.
-- 🎸 **Music reviewer:** Reviewer and photographer for live rock and metal concerts.
+- 🎸 **Music reviewer:** Reviewer and photographer for live rock and metal concerts, for US online magazine GrandeRock.